Games Genie

 12 min read

-You don't have to buy an expensive gaming PC or laptop to enjoy video games.
-This guide focuses on multiplayer games that run smoothly on older or low-spec PCs or laptops, without sacrificing match quality.
-We ranked titles using five factors: performance on modest hardware, online stability and matchmaking health, moment-to-moment fun, long-term replay value, and how easily new players can get started.
-You’ll find our top 10 picks, listed by rank, plus five honorable mentions that nearly made the cut.
+You don't have to buy an expensive gaming PC or laptop to enjoy multiplayer games.
+This guide focuses on titles that run smoothly on older or low-spec PCs and laptops, without sacrificing match quality.
+We ranked each game using five factors: performance on modest hardware, online stability and matchmaking health, moment-to-moment fun, long-term replay value, and how easily new players can get started.
+You'll find our top 10 picks listed by rank, plus five honorable mentions that nearly made the cut.
 Expect concise recommendations for integrated graphics, small installs, and consistent queues—not marketing hype or unrealistic settings.

 This article is part of our guide on the Best Low-End PC Games